 For the more moisture-loving members of your plant family, you could try placing them on capillary matting.
 The idea is that your plants will absorb water from the capillary matt gradually.
 You soak the matt, place it in a sink, shower or bathtub and place your plants on top.
 Because capillary simultaneously absorbs and stores water, the plants will take what they need over time.
 If you don’t want to fork out for a sheet of capillary, using a thick towel should work in much the same way!

-Additionally, grouping all your plants together – perhaps in a bathroom or in the bath – will create a bubble of localised humidity, as plants release and absorb one another’s moisture.
+Additionally, grouping all your plants together – perhaps in a bathroom or in the bath – will create a bubble of localized humidity, as plants release and absorb one another’s moisture.

 You may want to rearrange your plant collection if you’re going away before a big heat wave.
 Plants that have been fine direct view of a sun-lit window, may suffer in the height of Summer.
 Check a long term forecast and move any vulnerable plants to shadier spots – though obviously not to spaces with no access to sunlight.